ciarand/guzzle-docs/http-client/client.rst

 body
 ~~~~

 Sets the body of a request.
-The value supplied to the body option can be a ``Guzzle\Http\EntitBodyInterface``, string,
+The value supplied to the body option can be a ``Guzzle\Http\EntityBodyInterface``, string,
 fopen resource, or array when sending POST requests.
 When a ``body`` request option is supplied, the option value will
 ovewrite the ``$body`` argument of a client creational method.